 My doctor/osteopath/physiotherapist has recommended Pilates, what should I do?

-If you are taking up Pilates on the advice of a medical professional, because of an injury or medical condition, we strongly recommend Private (one to one) classes with the apparatus to begin with.
+If you are taking up Pilates on the advice of a medical professional, because of an injury or medical condition, we strongly recommend Individual (one to one) classes with the apparatus, to begin with.
 Your teacher will be happy to advise you on when to consider other options, such as Studio or mat classes.